» Policies «

-In 1994, the Minnesota Legislature's Violence Prevention Advisory Task Force endorsed this definition of violence as a reference for those working on violence prevention issues: "Violence is the abusive or unjust exercise of power, intimidation, harassment, and/or the threatened or actual use of force which results in or has a high likelihood of causing hurt, fear, injury, suffering, or death."
+In 1994, the Minnesota Legislature's Violence Prevention Advisory Task Force endorsed this definition of violence as a reference for those working on violence prevention issues: "Violence is the abusive or unjust exercise of power, intimidation, harassment, and/or threat or actual use of force which results in or has a high likelihood of causing hurt, fear, injury, suffering, or death."

-Workplace violence generally falls into three categories: (a) a violent act or threat (perceived or real) by a current or former employee, supervisor, or manager, or someone who has some involvement with a current or former employee, such as an employee's spouse, significant other, relative, or other person who has had a dispute with an employee; (b) a violent act or threat (perceived or real) by someone receiving service from the agency; or (c) a violent act by someone unrelated to the work environment.
+Workplace violence generally falls into three categories: (a) a violent act or threat (perceived or real) by a current or former employee, supervisor, or manager, or someone who has some involvement with a current or former employee, such as an employee's spouse, significant other, relative, or other person who had a dispute with an employee; (b) a violent act or threat (perceived or real) by someone receiving service from the agency; or (c) a violent act by someone unrelated to the work environment.

 Part 2.
-Rochester Community and Technical College's
+Rochester Community and Technical College's Policy

 It is the policy of Rochester Community and Technical College, and the responsibility of its employees, students, and visitors, to maintain a workplace free from threats and acts of violence.
 Rochester Community and Technical College will work to provide a safe workplace for its employees, students, and visitors.